 BiographyMick Finch’s research takes the form of studio practice, writing and research projects.
 He has published widely on visual art practices and is an associate editor of the Journal of Visual Art Practice and the Journal of Contemporary Painting for which in 2015, he co-edited a special edition on Simon Hantai’s work and, in 2019, an issue about the legacy of Yve-Alain Bois’ book, Painting As Model.
 He lived, exhibited and taught for 20 years in France and has written extensively about post-war French art.
 He leads the Tableau research project at CSM an outcome of which was the conference Tableau: Painting Photo Object at Tate Modern in 2011.
 More information can be found on the Tableau project’s blog.

-He is a member of the French research group Peinture: un réseau de recherche funded by the French Ministry of Culture and with whom he is currently developing a project about translation in relation to artistic practice.
+He is a member of the French research group Peinture: un réseau de recherche funded by the French Ministry of Culture.
 In 2011 he was an Abbey Fellow in Painting at the British School in Rome and he is a Senior Scholar of the Terra Foundation in Paris.
 He is currently a member and the interim chair of the Faculty of Fine Art at the British School at Rome (https://www.bsr.ac.uk) where he is also a trustee and member of Council.
 He is a member of the Artistic Committee of the Fluxus Art Projects group based at the Institut Français in London (https://www.fluxusartprojects.com).

 Mick Finch’s studio practice was initially based in painting.
 Since the exhibition Closer Than You Think (Art et Patrimoine, Paris, 1998) his work has increasingly engaged with questions of image and abstraction, moving away from specific questions of painting in favour of open pictorial regimes.